jcoliz/AzLogs.Ingestion/README.md

 ## Deploy Azure resources

-This sample requires three Azure resources: Log Analytics Workspace, Data Collection Rule, and Data Collection Endpoint.
-If you're setting them up in the Azure Portal, the easiest way is create a new Log Analytics resource, then create a custom table.
-That flow will lead you down the path of creating a Data Collection Rule with a Data Collection Endpoint.

-However, for this sample, there's an even easier way.
-Here you will find an Azure Resource Manager (ARM) template to set up everything you need, ready to go: [azlogs-ingestion.bicep](./.azure/deploy/azlogs-ingestion.bicep).
+This sample requires five Azure resources: Log Analytics Workspace, Data Collection Rule, and Data Collection Endpoint, Azure Function, and Blob Storage.
+There is an Azure Resource Manager (ARM) template to set up everything you need, ready to go: [azlogs-ingestion.bicep](./.azure/deploy/azlogs-ingestion-fn.bicep).
 Did you clone this repo with submodules?
 If not, now is the time to init and update submodules so you have the [AzDeploy.Bicep](https://github.com/jcoliz/AzDeploy.Bicep) project handy with the necessary module templates.